Blue Orchid.

 Team interviews and workflow mapping

-Interviews with the people who actually run the work.
+Interviews with the people who run the work.
 Depth depends on company size, from a handful of 30-minute calls to multi-week stakeholder programs.
 We map where time goes and where decisions stall.

 Phase 3